bocchino/fprime/Svc/DpManager/docs/sdd.md

 1. Receive requests for buffers to hold data products.
 When a client component _C_ requests a data product buffer, attempt to allocate an `Fw::Buffer` from a buffer manager _M_.
-If the attempt fails, then periodically retry.
+If the attempt fails, then periodically retry the allocation.
 When a buffer _B_ is allocated, convert _B_ to a data product buffer _P_ and send _P_ to _C_ so that _C_ can fill it.